A Guide to Texas Divorce Laws

 To avoid disagreements, when possible, try to document the receipt of a gift, along with any notations that will help to clearly define the intent of ownership should the subject come up at a later date.
 If you are gathering paperwork at the beginning of a divorce, try to find documentation that will support your claim that the gift is either a separate asset or a community asset.

-In Texas, inherited property is also treated as separate property when it is received during the course of a marriage.
+In Texas, inheritances are also treated as separate property when it is received during the course of a marriage.

 But there are some instances that can create disagreements about whether it is a separate asset or a community asset.
 For example, a will may state that property you inherit goes to you and your family.
 Under this scenario, a spouse could make a claim and it would incumbent on the person who inherited the property or assets to prove that the deceased person intended for them to receive the asset for them alone.